 In June 2021, the Company granted an aggregate of 1,800 performance-based RSUs (the "Founder Awards") to the Company's founders.
 The Founder Awards vest upon the satisfaction of both a service-based condition and a performance-based condition and generally are settled one year after vesting.
-The service-based condition is satisfied as to 25% of the Founder Awards on each anniversary of the completion of the IPO, subject to the continuous service of the founders through the applicable date.
+The service-based condition is satisfied as to 25% of the Founder Awards on each anniversary of the IPO on July 27, 2021, subject to the continuous service of the founders through the applicable date.
 The performance-based condition will be satisfied with respect to each of 10 equal tranches only if the trailing 60-calendar day volume-weighted-average closing trading price of the Company's Class A common stock reaches certain stock-price hurdles for each such tranche, as set forth below, over a period of 10 years from the date of grant.

-Any RSUs associated with stock-prices hurdle not achieved by the tenth anniversary of the date of grant will terminate and be canceled for no additional consideration to the founders.
+Any RSUs associated with stock-price hurdles not achieved by the tenth anniversary of the date of grant will terminate and be canceled for no additional consideration to the founders.
 The stock-price hurdles and number of RSUs eligible to vest will be adjusted to reflect any stock splits, stock dividends, combinations, reorganizations, reclassifications, or similar events under the 2021 Plan.
 The Founder Awards will be settled in shares of the Company's Class B common stock.

-Tranche Co ompany Stock Price Hurdle Number of RSUs Eligible to Vest
+Tranche Cor mpany Stock Price Hurdle Number of RSUs Eligible to Vest

 1 \$ 127.50 90

 2 \$ 153.00 90

 3 \$ 178.50 90

 4 \$ 204.00 180

 5 \$ 255.00 180

 6 \$ 306.00 180

 7 \$ 357.00 180

 8 \$ 408.00 180

 9 \$ 612.00 270

 10 \$ 816.00 360

 The Company estimated the grant date fair value of the Founder Awards using a model based on multiple stock-price paths developed through the use of a Monte Carlo simulation that incorporates into the valuation the possibility that the stock-price hurdles may not be satisfied.
 The weighted-average grant date fair value of the Founder Awards was estimated to be \$61.56 per share and the Company estimates that it will recognize total stock-based compensation expense of approximately \$110,817 over the derived service period of each of the ten separate tranches which is between 3.58 - 5.92 years.
 If the stock-price hurdles are met sooner than the requisite service period, the stock-based compensation expense will be adjusted to prospectively recognize the remaining expense over the remaining derived service period.
 Provided that the founders continue to provide services to the Company, stock-based compensation expense is recognized over the derived service period, regardless of whether the stock-price hurdles are achieved.

-The stock-price hurdles for the first two tranches were met during 2021.
-No additional stock-price hurdles have been met since.
-The Company recognized \$7,140 and \$8,019 of stock-based compensation expense related to these awards for the three months ended March 31, 2023 and 2022, respectively, which is included within General and administrative in the Unaudited Condensed Consolidated Statements of Operations and Comprehensive Loss.
-As of March 31, 2023, there is \$56,217 of unrecognized compensation expense related to these awards.
+The stock-price hurdles for the third and fourth tranches were met during the three months ended December 31, 2023.
+As of the date of this Quarterly Report on Form 10-Q, no additional stock-price hurdles have been met.

+The Company recognized \$5,540 and \$7,140 of stock-based compensation expense related to performance-based RSUs for the three months ended March 31, 2024 and 2023, respectively, which is included within General and administrative in the Unaudited Condensed Consolidated Statements of Operations and Comprehensive Income (Loss).
+As of March 31, 2024, there is \$31,195 of unrecognized stock-based compensation expense related to these awards.

-Total stock-based compensation expense was \$21,073 and \$14,586 for the three months ended March 31, 2023 and 2022, respectively.
+Total stock-based compensation expense was \$24,985 and \$21,073 for the three months ended March 31, 2024 and 2023, respectively.

-Stock based compensation expense is included in the Unaudited Condensed Consolidated Statements of Operations and Comprehensive Loss as shown in the following table:
+Stock-based compensation expense is included in the Unaudited Condensed Consolidated Statements of Operations and Comprehensive Income (Loss) as shown in the following table: